ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-24-repairing-macbook.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: How to repair your MacBook when it won't boot
+excerpt: "What do you do if your MacBook won't boot?
+How do you turn it on?
+What is \"internet booting\" and how do you do it?
+Can I boot onto a Linux USB drive to run Linux on my Macbook and recover files?"
 tags:
     - computers
     - linux